khuramshahz/job-portal-app/JENKINS_EMAIL_SETUP.md

-# Jenkins Email Configuration Guide
+# Jenkins Email Configuration Guide for Test Results Notification

+## Overview
+This guide helps you configure Jenkins to send automated email notifications with detailed test results after each build completes.
+The pipeline sends test summary, pass/fail counts, and build status to the commit author.

 ## Step 1: Configure Extended Email Plugin